-Medina Hospital's Wound Healing Center is now open, offering chronic wound care management in an outpatient setting.
+Medina Hospital's Wound Healing Center offers chronic wound care management in an outpatient setting.
 The center provides complete wound care services to those suffering from diabetic ulcers, pressure ulcers, infections, compromised skin grafts and flaps.
 The center has a multidisciplinary team of doctors, nurses and therapists dedicated to healing chronic wounds and features Hyperbaric Oxygen Therapy - or H-B-O. This treatment provides the patient with 100 percent oxygen while resting inside a pressurized room, which promotes wound healing.

-In an effort to include patients and family members in decisions that affect how they receive care, Medina Hospital is establishing a patient advisory group called Voice of the Patient Advisory Council (VPAC).
+In an effort to include patients and family members in decisions that affect how they receive care, Medina Hospital is establishing a patient advisory group called Our Voice: Healthcare Partners.

 Medina Hospital Earned the Gold Seal of Approval for Stroke Care by The Joint Commission

 Learn more about Cleveland Clinic's stroke program, as well as the symptoms of stroke at clevelandclinic.org/stroke.

 Achieving the Primary Stroke Center certification means that our stroke care follows national standards and guidelines that can significantly improve outcomes for our stroke patients.

 Cleveland Clinic now offers seven Primary Stroke Centers throughout Northeast Ohio to provide consistent, high-quality stroke care and treatment.
 In addition to Medina Hospital, main campus, Euclid, Fairview, Hillcrest, Lakewood and Marymount hospitals are Primary Stroke Centers.

 A collaborative community wellness initiative for Medina County.

 - BURN – calories as you participate in various fitness challenges throughout the year